SanderVocke/qoverage/test/README.md

 OPEN_DIFF_TOOL=kdiff3 pytest -k 'test_example[while]'
 ```

+## Adding a testcase

+The easiest way is to copy the `basic` example, add any new functionality into it without adding/changing the `//COV` markers, running the test and using the diff tool with `OPEN_DIFF_TOOL` to copy the markers back into the testcase.

 ## Troubleshooting

 * Sometimes the wrong `qml` executable is in the path (e.g. of an older Qt version).
 In that case you can override using the QML env variable.